 Choosing more secure passwords will help keep your identity safe on the internet.
-This article and the companion video will show you how to create secure, easy-to-remember passwords.
+This article will show you how to create secure, easy-to-remember passwords.

 Table of Contents

 You can create a more secure password by starting with a simple phrase.
 For example, let's use a quote from Ogden Nash: "Happiness is having a scratch for every itch."

 If we use the first letter of each word, and substitute 4 for "for", we get:

 This is a reasonably strong password but we can improve it a bit by adding some special characters:

 Step 3: Associate it with a website

 We can use our new password on several different websites by adding a prefix or suffix with a mnemonic link to a particular site.
 Let's use the first letter and the next two consonants in the site name.